vlisivka/sos/src/stage0-vision/index-answers.md

 <question>Does your vision promote sustainability and responsible resource management?</question>
 <answer data-answer="no">no</answer>
 <comments>While the startup's focus on efficiency could lead to reduced resource consumption in some areas, the potential for widespread job displacement raises concerns about social sustainability and the equitable distribution of resources. </comments>
-<need-answers>Does the startup have plans to address the potential negative impacts of job displacement?
+<needs-answers>Does the startup have plans to address the potential negative impacts of job displacement?
 How will the startup ensure that the benefits of increased efficiency are shared equitably?</need-answers>

 </reply>